saad100104006/MovieList/README.md

- Use offline storage (i.e. Room or Realm) for the watch list and search history.
+ Used offline storage (Room) for the watch list and search history.

  Added unit tests.